EternalCodeTeam/LobbyHeads/.github/CONTRIBUTING.md

 We wholeheartedly welcome all contributions to LobbyHeads and are excited to know you are considering making one.

 To ensure a robust and ideal solution, we recommend going through this guide.
-Following this guide saves both your time and that of our core contributors engaged in maintaining the project and reviewing proposals.
+Following this guide saves both your time, and some of our core contributors are engaged in maintaining the project and reviewing proposals.

 ## Submitting Bug Reports and Feature Requests